 One more reason why developers go with Python for machine learning and data science is the wide range of scientific libraries the language has.
 For example, you can use TensorFlow, Keras, and scikit for machine learning; NumPy, Pandas, Seaborn, and SciPy for data analysis and visualisation; and NLTK and spaCy for natural language processing.

 Read also: Why Use Python for AI and Machine Learning?

 Python is the top choice for web development.
 The reasons for this are many: ease of use, readability, robustness, maintainability, versatility, flexibility, and security.
 Also, there are a wide range of web frameworks Python offers to simplify development.
 Among the most popular are Django, Flask, Tornado, Pyramid, web2py, Bottle, and CherryPy.
-Django and Flask took the seventh and eighth spots in the list of most commonly used web frameworks by Stack Overflow in 2019.
+Django and Flask took the tenth and eleventh spots in the list of most commonly used web frameworks by Stack Overflow in 2020.

 The fact that Python is widely used for data science, machine learning, and web development proves that the language won’t disappear soon.
 These fields, especially data analysis and machine learning, aren’t going away anytime soon.

 Another way of looking at Python market demand is by considering real-world Python projects.
 According to BuiltWith, there are 246,163 websites that use Python as of February 2021.
 Among world-famous companies that use this language are Instagram, Google, Netflix, Reddit, IBM, Facebook, Spotify, Quora, and Dropbox.
 Let’s take a moment to review some of them.